How the pandemic has changed the retail experience

 I’d argue that the reports of physical retail’s death are largely exaggerated.
-Sure, it’s been in decline for several years, malls are closing, and brick and mortar stores can feel like relics from a bygone era.
-At the same time, holding a product in your hand and asking a real live person who can see you questions about that thing is going to take a long time (and the technology does not yet exist) to replace.
+Sure, it’s been in decline for several years, malls are closing, and brick-and-mortar stores can feel like relics from a bygone era.
+At the same time, holding a product in your hand and asking a real live person who can see your questions about that thing is going to take a long time (and the technology does not yet exist) to replace.
 Seeing a shirt or dress perfectly fitted on a model is very different from the way it looks on my body.
 There’s a need for a physical place to touch those things.

 Like Ron Johnson, former head of Apple Retail, some people think that the store experience can be brought to your home.
 While it certainly can for individual products and curated selections, the inspiration that comes from seeing well-crafted clothing displays, or the feeling you get from seeing a motorcycle on a plinth overlooking a collection of rugged gear designed to explore the world, is hard to recreate at home.